special3543/vpn-wireguard-server/README.md

 # vpn-wireguard-server
-VPN Server API with based wireguard-protocol
+VPN Server API with based wireguard-protocol (Ubuntu only)